belisabettega/dance_app/README.md

 ## Login in

-They app has two types of users: students and teachers.
+This app has two types of users: students and teachers.
 You can sign up using your email, or use an existing teacher for testing purposes.
 You can use the e-mail 'maria@fernanda.com' and password 'maria1234', which is an existing teacher.

 ## Licensing
 [MIT License](https://choosealicense.com/licenses/mit/#)